nodejs/node/doc/api/n-api.md

 about the last error that occurred.

 The content of the `napi_extended_error_info` returned is only valid up until a Node-API function is called on the same `env`.
+This includes a call to `napi_is_exception_pending` so it may often be necessary to make a copy of the information so that it can be used later.

 Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
 It is intended only for